 So yes, California's high speed rail looks more precarious than ever because California's leaders never actually led, instead first selecting a solution to implement even before exploring what the problem actually was that needed solved.
 Whatever is ultimately built—if anything—will be a legacy; just not the type of legacy Governors Schwarzenegger, Brown, and Newsom were expecting.

-Carson Bruno is assistant dean for program relations, admissions, and program services and an adjunct faculty in state and local policy at the Pepperdine School of Public Policy.
+Carson Bruno is former assistant dean for program relations, admissions, and program services and an adjunct faculty in state and local policy at the Pepperdine School of Public Policy.
 Follow Bruno on twitter at @carsonjfbruno.